This is one of my most favorite Mexican dishes. It’s simple to assemble and once baked, it’s easily DEVOURED!

 - Shred chicken, it's easiest to do this when the chicken is warm.
 I put mine in my kitchen-aid mixer like in this post here.

-- Mix 6oz of green sauce with the yogurt
+- Mix 6oz of green sauce with the sour cream or yogurt.

 - Spread the remaining green sauce mix over the tops of the tortillas and top the tortillas with cheese, onions and the remaining 2 oz of green sauce.